waleedkhalid95/CITS5503_Sem2/Labs/Lab9MoreAI.md

 ![image](https://github.com/user-attachments/assets/fd5f7ad6-1526-48d3-92b6-59e2cef28b8f)

 ### Syntax Analysis
-`Syntax` refers to the arrangement of words in a sentence and the grammatical structure used.
-Syntax analysis identifies the grammatical structure of a sentence, tagging each word with its part of speech (noun, verb, adjective, etc.).
+`Syntax` refer to the grammatical structure of sentences—the way words are arranged and connected to convey meaning.
+Syntax analysis involves identifying the part of speech for each word in a sentence, such as nouns, verbs, adjectives, and so on.

 ```pyhton3
 def detect_syntax(text):